Bridges to the Baccalaureate Program (Bridges)

 - Expand career development in biomedical and life science areas

 - Receive access to the IUPUI campus and its resources

-- Earn competitive stipend and scholarships for participation
+- Earn competitive stipend for participation

 Applications will be accepted beginning Nov.
 1st.
 PLEASE CLICK HERE TO APPLY.